As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 No-hub setups mostly stick to Wi-Fi smart devices.
 Anything older that uses Z-Wave or Zigbee needs a bridge or hub.
 Plug-and-play is great for simple stuff, but advanced scenes or custom actions are limited.
 Open-source options like Home Assistant or Homebridge add flexibility, but you’ll have to get your hands dirty with DIY setup and some technical know-how.

 A variety of smart home hubs (multi-protocol devices) including SmartThings and Hubitat Elevation.
-A comparison matrix like this provides a clear side-by-side view to simplify your decision.
+This matrix gives a side-by-side smartthings vs hubitat view (plus No-Hub) so you can pick the right fit fast.

 In the matrix below, we compare four leading smart home solutions to give a concise overview of their similarities and differences.
 This product comparison chart highlights the key criteria—ease of use, compatibility (Zigbee/Z-Wave support and more), automation capabilities, privacy/local control, and price—for each option.
 By clearly defining these criteria up front, we focus on the most relevant factors and avoid unnecessary comparisons.
 Each hub is evaluated uniformly across these points, making it easy to weigh the trade-offs and identify which setup best aligns with your priorities.